EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Detailed breakdown of comparisons between studies.

 \section{Detailed breakdown of comparisons between studies.}

-Within the SMACS-0723 field, we compare our findings with\citet{Atek2022}.
-We find cross matches to all 15 of their original sources, however only one of these meet our selection criteria.
-This is the source listed within that work as SMACS-z12a (In our study SMACS-0723:6286).
-We find two additional sources that are robust but do not enter our sample on account of being located in the cluster module.
-These are SMACS-z10a and SMACS-z10b following the naming system of that study.
-A further three sources have photometric redshifts that agree, but fail to reach our final sample.
-SMACS-z10c has a bimodal solution at high redshift, largely driven by the lack of the F115W filter in this field.
-We find SMACS-z12b has a high-z solution with LePhare but a low-z solution with EAZY.
-Finally, SMACS-z16b is found to have a very high redshift primary solution, but two secondary solutions at $z\sim0.5$ and $z\sim3$.
-The remaining sources all have low redshift solutions.
+Within the SMACS-0723 field, we compare our findings with \citet{Atek2022}.
+We find cross matches to all 15 of their original sources, however only two of these meet our selection criteria.
+This is the source listed within that work as SMACS-z10a and z10b.There are a total of 5 sources where we have matching photometric redshift solutions.
+10 sources are found to have dominant low-z solutions ($z<3$).
+Of the three unselected high-z contenders, two have low-z solutions with $\chi^2$ values comparable to the high-z solution and one has a very broad redshift PDF.

 Also conducted in the SMACS-0723 field, the work of \citet{Yan2022} identified 88 objects exhibiting a spectral break within the JWST photometric bands.
-Cross-matching our catalogues to this sample, we find 50 sources are present in our photometric catalogues.
-Of these, only one source enters our final high-redshift sample, this is the source labelled in that work as F150DA-054.
-There are a further six sources with a matching high-z primary redshift solution but all have significant secondary solutions at lower redshift, meaning they are presently tentative.
-These are: F150DA-031, F150DA-054, F150DB-075, F150DB-079, F277DB-001 and F277DB-013.
-An additional eight sources have one photo-z code with a primary high-z solution.
-While having no significant flux in the F090W or F150W bands, the source F200DA-033 is identified in both works as being a Balmer break source at $z\sim6$.
-We find 8 sources are very close to the image edges and subsequently masked, 14 sources have dusty solutions ($E(B-V)>0.6$) and 14 sources have at least one code better fitting at $z<0.6$, typically describing the SED with the 1.6$\mu$m `bump' spectral feature.
+Cross-matching our catalogues to this sample, we find 78 sources are present in our photometric catalogues.
+Of these, we find that 0 sources pass all of our selection criteria and 11 sources have primary photo-z solutions which agree with the estimations from \citet{Yan2022}.
+Of these 11, 2 sources are masked, 7 are fainter than our rest-frame UV detection limits and 2 have low-z solutions with $\chi^2$ values too close the primary solution.
+Following their original naming, the 11 sources with agreeing redshift solutions are: F150DA-019, F150DA-031, F150DA-050, F150DB-004, F150DB-050, F150DB-056, F150DB-069, F200DA-033, F200DA-098, F200DB-086, F200DB-159.
+Low-z solutions appears to be a mixture of dusty galaxies at $2<z<5$ (22 sources) and redshifted 1.6 micron bump features of $z<1$ galaxies (34 sources).